What to know about Alvin Bragg, Manhattan district attorney

 AS DISTRICT ATTORNEY, WHAT IS BRAGG’S JOB?

-The district attorney’s office prosecutes nearly all criminal cases in Manhattan, leading an office of about 500 lawyers.
-A district attorney also is a key political figure, particularly in New York where cases often involve defendants with immense wealth, fame and influence.
+The office prosecutes nearly all criminal cases in Manhattan, staffed by about 500 lawyers.
+The district attorney also is a key political figure, overseeing cases that often involve defendants with immense wealth, fame and influence.

+Manhattan district attorney is one of the most high-profile prosecution jobs in the world, dramatized on TV shows like “Law & Order” and “Blue Bloods.”
+Robert M. Morgenthau, who held the job for 35 years, was the model for the fictional character Adam Schiff on “Law & Order,” one of the series’ original leads played by actor Steven Hill.

+The office has a budget of about $150 million and has used a separate $800 million forfeiture fund bankrolled by Wall Street settlements for grants to criminal justice and community organizations and big initiatives, such as testing backlogged rape kits.

 ARE DISTRICT ATTORNEYS ELECTED?

-Yes, Bragg won a tough Democratic primary and then the general election to become Manhattan’s district attorney.
+Bragg is one of five elected district attorneys in New York City — one for each of the city’s five boroughs.
+Bragg won a tough Democratic primary and then the general election to become Manhattan’s district attorney.
 He took over for retiring District Attorney Cyrus Vance Jr.

+Bragg is just the fourth elected district attorney in Manhattan in the last eight decades.
+Frank Hogan served for 31 years.
+Robert Morgenthau was in office for 34 years, until he was 90.
+Vance retired at the end of 2021 after 12 years.

 WHAT IS BRAGG’S LEGAL BACKGROUND?